refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `onError`

 -   `authProvider`'s `checkError` method renamed to `onError`.
--   `onError` method now requires that a promise be resolved instead of rejected, with a return type of `OnErrorResponse`
+-   `onError` method now requires promises to be resolved in all cases, with a return type of `OnErrorResponse`
--   `onError` method no longer rejects promises, you should resolve the promise with a `success` and an `onError` value in case of register failure or success.
+-   `onError` method expects promises to be resolved in all cases.
+You should always resolve the promise with a `success` key and an additional `error` key in case of a failure.
 -   `useOnError` no longer has default redirection.
 You will need to add `redirectTo` property to the `onError` method's return object.
 -   `useOnError` component no longer call `logout` method by default.
 You will need to add `logout` property to `true` to the `check` method's return object.